EC-IT product dispute

-European communities and its member states — tariff treatment of certain information technology products or for short EC - IT Product Dispute (DS376) is a WTO dispute initiated by Japan with European Communities and its member states as respondents.
-Dispute was initiated on September 28, 2008 and was settled on August 16, 2010, with Dispute Settlement Body recognizing European Union's violations.
+European Communities and its Member States — Tariff Treatment of Certain Information Technology Products, also known by its short title EC - IT Products or its case number DS376, is a WTO dispute initiated by Japan against the European Communities and its member states.
+The dispute was initiated on 28 September 2008 and was settled on 16 August 2010, with the Dispute Settlement Body recognising violations by the European Communities.

 Products at issue

 Products at issue in the Japan - European Union dispute were IT products such as FDPs (Flat panel display devices), that have digital DVI connectors used for connecting to computers and other equipment; STBCs (set-top boxes) which have a communication function of accessing Internet and recording; and MFMs (multifunctional digital machines), used for scanning, printing, copying, and faxing.